osefatul/fullstack-twitter/README.md

 ### NextAuth.js

 - [Installed library](https://next-auth.js.org/getting-started/upgrade-v4).
 - Got an error while showing providers in the login page. getProvider wouldn't show the providers details. found the issue in the [github](https://stackoverflow.com/questions/70050759/trying-to-configure-next-auth-signin-page-but-having-a-problem-with-getprovider).
 In the env.local file the NEXT_AUTH must be started with http not https.
 - To Enable google API authentication. go to
   [Google Cloud Platform -> APIs & Services -> Credentials](https://console.cloud.google.com/apis/credentials?project=twitter-d0844) and then add "http://localhost:3000/api/auth/callback/google" to the web Application as the Authorized redirect URLs, and "http://localhost:3000" as the authorized javascript URL.

+#### How does it work?

+- First add providers in to NextAuth component.
+- Add session as a callback function, which means once someone sign in, session will be called afterwards to pass user to frontend/client side of the application.
+- In the \_app.js file wrap the application with sessionProvider and session the callback function as the props of that layer.
+- Call session in the serverside rendering function in the home page.
+- So, now, whenever an application is open it will check session, if there is session then the google provider will be called.
+Once user provide their credentials then session will let user get in to client side of the webpage.

 ### Recoil